AriFordsham/GHCWiki/strict-pragma.md

 This currently applies even if the pattern is just a single variable, so that the `case` boils down to a `seq`.

-Continuing with this rule would mean that `-XStrict` would not allow recursive or polymoprhic pattern bindings *at all*.
+Continuing with this rule would mean that `Strict` would not allow recursive or polymoprhic pattern bindings *at all*.
 So instead we propose the following revised specification for bang patterns in let bindings.

-- **Static semantics.** Exactly as in Haskell, unaffected by `-XStrict`.
+- **Static semantics.** Exactly as in Haskell, unaffected by `Strict`.
 This is more permissive than the current rule for bang patterns in let bindings, because it supports bang-patterns for polymorphic and recursive bindings.

 - **Dynamic semantics.** Consider the rules in the box of [ Section 3.12 of the Haskell report](http://www.haskell.org/onlinereport/exps.html#sect3.12).
 Replace these rules with the following ones, where `v` stands for a variable